 7 Haunted Landmarks in Memphis, Tennessee That Will Give You Chills

-A haunted walkabout is a great way to explore a new city.
+A haunted walkabout is not your typical sightseeing tour.
+It's an adventure, an experience, and a great way to explore a new city.

 - For one, these walkabouts are usually done at night, and everything looks different at night.

-- Two, if you, like me, love history, these ghost legends are usually well-aged, and they can tell you a lot about the character of the place you're visiting.
-Not to mention, they're completely fascinating!
+- Two, if you, like me, love history and the paranormal, you'll be fascinated by the ghost legends you'll hear and you'll relate them to the character of the place you're visiting.

-- Three, you might actually experience something... paranormal.
+- Three, you might actually experience something . . . unusual.

-I've explored "haunted" Rome, San Francisco, San Diego, Mexico...
-I've seen sites of ancients prisons, murders, executions, mass burials, and other dark trivia.
+I've explored "haunted" Rome, San Francisco, San Diego, Mexico . . .
+I've seen sites of murders, executions, mass burials, brothels, ancients prisons and other dark trivia.

-My latest excursion took place in Memphis, Tennessee.
-It included the Orpheum Theater, the Pontotoc Hotel, Grawmeyer's, Lorraine Motel, Ernestine & Hazel's, Graceland, and I skipped the Voodoo Village, for reasons explained below.
+My latest walking excursion took place in Memphis, Tennessee.
+It included the Orpheum Theater, Grawmeyer's, the Pontotoc Hotel, Ernestine & Hazel's, Lorraine Motel, Graceland, and I skipped the Voodoo Village, for reasons explained below.

 The Orpheum Theatre